-The HD Lumbar Interbody System has not been evaluated for safety and compatibility in the MR environment.
+The NanoHive Medical Lumbar Interbody System has not been evaluated for safety and compatibility in the MR environment.
 It has not been tested for heating, migration, or image artifact in the MR environment.
-The safety of HD Lumbar Interbody System in the MR environment is unknown.
+The safety of the NanoHive Medical Lumbar Interbody System in the MR environment is unknown.
 Scanning a patient who has this device may result in patient injury.